LoopKit/loopdocs/docs/loop-3/add-pump.md

 * Omnipod DASH
 * Insulin Pump Simulator

+When adding a pump, the steps you take depend on the type of pump.

+* All steps for any pump are presented in order on this page
+* When you see the words "If you are adding `type of pump`" skip ahead in docs to "link", click on the link to move to the next step for that pump

 !!! info "Omnipod vs Omnipod DASH"
     Insulet uses the term Omnipod to refer to the older (Eros) pods.